-Sexual misconduct is a form of sex discrimination and violates Title VII of the Civil Rights Act of 1964, as amended, Title IX of the Education Code, and California law.
-All forms of sexual misconduct are prohibited under this policy, including sex or gender-based discrimination, sexual or gender-based harassment, and sexual violence, including sexual assault, non-consensual sexual contact, dating violence, domestic violence, sexual exploitation and stalking.
-All individuals are protected against sexual misconduct regardless of gender, sexual orientation, gender identity or gender expression.
-Sexual misconduct can be committed by individuals of any gender, regardless of an individual's sexual orientation, gender identity, gender expression, or sexual orientation, and can occur between individuals of the same gender or different genders, strangers or acquaintances, as well as people involved in intimate or sexual relationships.
+Sexual and gender-based discrimination, harassment and sexual misconduct violate Title VII of the Civil Rights Act of 1964, as amended, Title IX of the Education Code, and California law.
+All forms of such conduct are prohibited under this policy, including sexual or gender-based discrimination, sexual or gender-based harassment, and sexual misconduct, including sexual assault, non-consensual sexual contact, dating violence, domestic violence, sexual exploitation and stalking (Prohibited Conduct).
+All individuals are protected against Prohibited Conduct regardless of gender, sexual orientation, gender identity or gender expression.
+Prohibited Conduct can be committed by individuals of any gender, regardless of an individual's gender identity, gender expression, or sexual orientation, and can occur between individuals of the same gender or different genders, strangers or acquaintances, as well as people involved in intimate or sexual relationships.
+Organizations affiliated with the Institute or that use Caltech property or resources in connection with their activities also are prohibited from engaging in Prohibited Conduct.

-Attempts or threats to commit prohibited conduct are equally covered by this policy.
+Attempts or threats to commit Prohibited Conduct are equally covered by this policy.

-- A. Sex or Gender-Based Discrimination refers to disparate treatment based on sex, sexual orientation, gender identity, or gender expression. - B. Sexual or Gender-Based Harassment
+A. Sex or Gender-Based Discrimination refers to disparate treatment based on sex, sexual orientation, gender identity, or gender expression.